maglab/Gustavo/README.md

 This repository contains two folders:

 Code Folder: Contains the code used in this project.

-Data Folder: Divided into two parts:
+Data Folder: Divided into two parts: Retrieved Data and Generated Data
-Obtained Data
-Generated Data

 The code references the locations within the data folders to save and load information.
 However, due to GitHub's file size limitations, not all files could be uploaded.
 As a result, some datasets or databases were excluded from Kick Hof because they exceed this limit.
 These include both obtained and generated datasets:

 Missing Retrieved Data (data retrievd directly from publicibly available databases):